Henderson–Hasselbalch equation: History

+Assumptions, limitations, and derivation

 A simple buffer solution consists of a solution of an acid and a salt of the conjugate base of the acid.
 For example, the acid may be acetic acid and the salt may be sodium acetate.
 The Henderson–Hasselbalch equation relates the pH of a solution containing a mixture of the two components to the acid dissociation constant, Ka of the acid, and the concentrations of the species in solution.